 "I am delighted to be leading our fantastic Physical Education Department at Gems Westminster School RAK.
-Having been part of the WSR team for the last 5 years, knowledge, skills and ability in a range of activities to enable them to go on and live a healthy lifestyle.
+Having been part of the WSR team for the last 9 years,

+I am passionate about ensuring every student at WSR has a positive experience of Physical Education.
+I am a firm believer in sport for all and want every student to develop their knowledge, skills and ability in a range of activities to enable them to go on and live a healthy lifestyle.
 Through competition and teamwork I believe students have a unique opportunity to learn strengths and weaknesses in themselves and others that they do not see in the classroom and thus supports development of the whole child.